dotnet/docs-aspire/docs/azure/integrations-overview.md

 In the preceding code snippet, the `cosmos` Bicep template is added as a reference to the `builder`.
 The `connectionString` secret output is retrieved from the Bicep template and stored in a variable.
 The secret output is then passed as an environment variable (`ConnectionStrings__cosmos`) to the `api` project.
 This environment variable is used to connect to the Cosmos DB instance.

-When this resource is deployed, the underlying deployment mechanism with automatically [Reference secrets from Azure Key Vault](/azure/container-apps/manage-secrets?tabs=azure-portal#reference-secret-from-key-vault).
+When this resource is deployed, the underlying deployment mechanism will automatically [Reference secrets from Azure Key Vault](/azure/container-apps/manage-secrets?tabs=azure-portal#reference-secret-from-key-vault).
 To guarantee secret isolation, .NET Aspire creates a Key Vault per source.

 > [!NOTE]
 > In _local provisioning_ mode, the secret is extracted from Key Vault and set it in an environment variable.
 For more information, see [Local Azure provisioning](local-provisioning.md).

 ## Publishing

-When you publish your app, the Azure provisioning generated Bicep is used by the Azure Developer CLI to create the Azure resources in your Azure subscription. .NET Aspire outputs a [publishing manifest](../deployment/manifest-format.md), that's also consumed as part of the publishing process.
+When you publish your app, the Azure provisioning generated Bicep is used by the Azure Developer CLI to create the Azure resources in your Azure subscription. .NET Aspire outputs a [publishing manifest](../deployment/manifest-format.md), that's also a vital part of the publishing process.
 The Azure Developer CLI is a command-line tool that provides a set of commands to manage Azure resources.
-For more information, see [Azure Developer CLI](/azure/developer/azure-developer-cli).

 For more information on publishing and deployment, see [Deploy a .NET Aspire project to Azure Container Apps using the Azure Developer CLI (in-depth guide)](../deployment/azure/aca-deployment-azd-in-depth.md).